 As was typical of Prince when he spoke about his childhood, his recollection of this period could inspire both awe over his dedication and sadness over his squandered youth.
 “Once I got out of high school,” he told Barbara Graustark in 1981, “it was interesting for a while because I didn’t have any money, I didn’t have any school, and I didn’t have any dependents, I didn’t have any kids, or girlfriends, or anything.
 I had cut myself off totally from everything.
 And that’s when I really started writing.
 I was writing like three or four songs a day.
 And they were all really long” (Graustark 115).

 “I Spend My Time Loving You,” one of the handful of songs from that era currently in circulation, is certainly “really long”–almost seven and a half minutes of meandering acoustic guitar and that already-arresting falsetto.
 It also isn’t especially good–or at least, it’s easy to see why Prince never worked on it any further after the initial recording.
 Structurally, it’s a bit of a muddle: just when the song seems about to latch onto a decent hook, it’s already started to drift away to the next melody; there are also entirely too many repetitions of the song’s refrain (yes, Prince, we get it, you spend your time loving us).

-Prince would write much better songs in the near future, some of them within months of “I Spend My Time Loving You.”
+Prince would write much better songs in the near future–some within months of “I Spend My Time Loving You.”
 But first, he had to work out some sexual tension.
-That’s where we’ll pick up next week.
+That’s where we’ll pick up next.